alicehenriksson/Work-task-tracker/README.md

 - Use Cursor AI to assist in building an application
 - Hands-on experience with AI-assisted development

+You can see this template project running here: https://demo-2uxj32rii-scottjs-projects-82fb406a.vercel.app

 ## **Prerequisites**
 Before we begin, please ensure you have the following installed: